 Our faculty is on the cutting edge of research in their respective areas of specialty.
 Our talented professors have received outstanding teaching, research and service awards.
 They care deeply about teaching, and their students.
 We actively mentor and collaborate with our students, focusing research and teaching on digital media, public advocacy, argument analysis, communicating across difference, negotiation and conflict management, family interaction and relational competencies.

-The charge to provide academic instruction in communication goes back to the University’s founding.
-The original Charter of the University of Nebraska mandated the appointment of seven professors, including a professor of rhetoric.
+The charge to provide academic instruction in communication goes back to the university’s founding.
+The original charter of the University of Nebraska mandated the appointment of seven professors, including a professor of rhetoric.
 When the campus doors opened for the first time in the fall of 1871, speech and debate activities were carried out by the Palladian and Delian Literary Societies.
-In fact, our debate program is the oldest organized student activity on campus.
+Our debate program is the oldest organized student activity on campus.